Adapting Self-Supervised Speech Representations for Cross-lingual Dysarthria Detection in Parkinson's Disease: Introduction

 These language-dependent differences pose challenges for cross-lingual modeling.
 Although cross-lingual transfer has shown promise in pathological speech processing~\cite{vasquez2019convolutional, pereztoro22_interspeech, pereztoro23_interspeech}, prior studies also indicate that language-specific representation differences can limit cross-lingual generalization.
 This highlights the need for methods that mitigate language-dependent variation in speech representations.

 From a machine learning perspective, cross-lingual mismatch can be viewed as a form of domain shift.
-Domain adaptation methods attempt to address such shifts by aligning feature distributions across domains, for example using correlation alignment (CORAL)~\cite{sun2017correlation}, maximum mean discrepancy (MMD)~\cite{cheng2021neural}, or adversarial learning approaches~\cite{Li2018DeepDGA, Tzeng2017AdversarialDDA}.
-However, many of these approaches require retraining models or access to labeled data from the target domain, which may be limited in clinical speech applications such as dysarthric speech from the target language.
+Existing domain adaptation methods, such as correlation alignment (CORAL)~\cite{sun2017correlation}, MMD-based alignment~\cite{cheng2021neural}, and adversarial learning~\cite{Li2018DeepDGA,Tzeng2017AdversarialDDA}, address such shifts.
+However, many of these approaches require model retraining, additional optimization objectives, or target-domain data, in some cases with labels, which may be limited in clinical speech applications, particularly for dysarthric speech in the target language.
+Instead of introducing a new trainable domain-adaptation architecture, we examine whether cross-language differences in frozen Self-Supervise Speech (S3M) representations can be approximated by a simple centroid shift estimated from healthy control speech.

-Recent advances in self-supervised speech models (S3Ms) provide a promising foundation for addressing this challenge.
-Representations extracted from S3Ms capture rich phonetic information and exhibit structured geometric properties in the embedding space~\cite{choi2025leveraging, choi2026self}.
-In particular, recent work shows that phonological features correspond to approximately linear directions in S3M representation space~\cite{choi2026self}.
-These observations suggest that cross-language variation may manifest as systematic shifts in the distribution of representations within a shared embedding space.

-Motivated by this perspective, we hypothesize that language-specific realization patterns introduce systematic shifts in S3M representation space that bias classifiers in cross-lingual dysarthria detection.
-To mitigate this effect, we propose a representation-level language shift that aligns source-language embeddings with the target-language distribution using centroid-based vector arithmetic (\Cref{fig:summary}).
-The transformation estimates language-specific centroids from healthy speech and shifts representations toward the target-language space prior to classification.
-This adaptation operates directly in representation space and does not require retraining the underlying speech model.
+This hypothesis is motivated by recent analyses showing that S3M representations encode rich phonetic information \cite{choi2025leveraging} and exhibit structured geometric properties, including approximately linear directions corresponding to phonological features~\cite{choi2026selfb, choi2026self}.
+If language-specific realization patterns induce systematic shifts in this shared representation space, then aligning source-language embeddings toward the target-language distribution may reduce classifier bias in cross-lingual dysarthria detection.
+We therefore propose a representation-level language shift (LS)\footnote{Code and experiment scripts are available at: \url{https://github.com/abnerLing/language-shift-dysarthria}.} that estimates language-specific centroids from healthy speech and shifts source-language representations toward the target-language space prior to classification (\Cref{fig:summary}).
+The method operates directly in representation space and does not require retraining the underlying speech model.